Kimberly Johnson, Assistant Vice Provost for Advising and Director, OAA

 Academic Extension (AE) provides leadership for the incubation and delivery of special learning opportunities, including professional development workshops, conferences, lifelong learning, online courses, and summer session programs.
 AE is well-situated to facilitate programs that bridge across schools and colleges, reach beyond traditional campus locations and formats, or serve audiences beyond the primary undergraduate core.
 Working closely with academic partners and administrative units across campus, AE facilitates delivery of entrepreneurial credit and noncredit opportunities through customized operational systems, such as registration and payment options, facilities and events arrangements, and communication and design expertise, among other services.

 As the recognized student government at the University of Oregon, ASUO serves as the “dive in” point for student leadership and engagement at UO and in the greater community.
 All UO students who pay the Incidental Fee are members of ASUO.
-Student Officials who are both elected and appointed make up ASUO’s 3-branch structure of legislative, executive and judicial.
+Student Officials who are both elected and appointed make up ASUO’s three-branch structure of legislative, executive, and judicial.

 Over 220 student groups are currently recognized by ASUO, each of which provides experiential opportunities for students to engage around issues, interests, and identity.
 These student organizations are funded and administered by ASUO.
 Members of the Executive Cabinet coordinate student organization recognition and also manage the appointment process for student participants on university-wide committees.
-Exec also coordinates several issue-driven campaigns which often overlap with university initiatives.
-Senate, ASUO’s legislative branch, distributes and manages the nearly $16 million incidental fund and weighs-in on community issues through legislation called policy resolution.
-The judicial branch, or Constitution Court serves as ASUO’s Court of Appeals and also reviews/approves all rules, regulations and policies that arise out of legislative or judicial branches.
+Executive coordinates several issue-driven campaigns which often overlap with university initiatives.
+Senate, ASUO’s legislative branch, distributes and manages the nearly $16 million incidental fund and weighs in on community issues through legislation called policy resolution.
+The judicial branch, or Constitution Court, serves as ASUO’s Court of Appeals and also reviews/approves all rules, regulations, and policies that arise out of legislative or judicial branches.

 Chuck Lillis, Board Chair